Home care consultant in Texas with 17+ years of experience

 Before starting, it is critical to understand what type of home care agency you want to operate.
 Texas recognizes different service categories, each with distinct rules and licensing requirements.

 Non-medical home care agencies provide assistance with daily living activities such as bathing, dressing, meal preparation, companionship, and light housekeeping.
 These agencies are often called personal care or attendant care providers.
+In Texas, this category falls under the Home and Community Support Services Agency (HCSSA) licensure, overseen by the Texas Health and Human Services Commission.

 Home health agencies, on the other hand, provide skilled medical services such as nursing and therapy.
 These agencies require stricter licensing, medical oversight, and regulatory compliance.